YahyaKamel/Prediction-of-probability-of-default-using-Machine-Learing-in-R/Readme.md

 -	home_ownership: Rent/Mortage/Own/Others.
 -	age: Borrower’s age.

-The expected code run time is 25 – 45 minutes, depending on the machine speed.
+The expected time to run the code is 25 – 45 minutes, depending on the machine speed.

 Disclaimer:
 The information, estimates, code, and conclusions mentioned in this paper are only for educational purposes and should not be relied upon for any decisions.